Giphy/GiphyAPI/README.md

 ## Access and API Keys

+#### Public Beta Key
 The Giphy API is open to the public.
 We have instituted a simple, single public beta key system to let anyone try it out.
-The API key is required for all endpoints. <b>The public beta key is "dc6zaTOxFJmzC"</b>.
+The API key is required for all endpoints.

++ The public beta key is "dc6zaTOxFJmzC”

 Please use this key while you develop your application and experiment with your integrations.
+Note: the public key is subject to rate limit constraints and we do not encourage live production deployments to use the public key.

+#### Request a Production Key
-Once you are ready to use the Giphy API in production, please contact [api@giphy.com](mailto:api@giphy.com) to request a unique API key. <b>Please make the subject of your email "API Key Request".</b> This is important as it will help us keep track of your request.
-In the body of your email please provide the following:
+Once you’re ready to use the Giphy API in production, please visit api.giphy.com/submit to request a production API key.
+In your submission, please be prepared to provide the following:

-- Your app name with brief description, web / app store links, etc.
++ Your app name with brief description, web / app store links, etc.

-- What is the 'live date' of the app or feature that integrates with the API?
-Briefly describe how the Giphy API integrates with your app, include any screenshots if it helps.
++ The 'live date' of the app and feature that integrates with the API.
+Briefly describe how the Giphy API integrates with your app and provide screenshots of the implementation.

-- As per our section 5 A of our [terms of service](http://giphy.com/terms), we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks.
-You can find approved [official logo marks here](http://giphymedia.s3.amazonaws.com/giphy-attribution-marks.zip).
-In your email, please attach screenshot of your app that shows the attribution marks.
-If you do not include them you will be requested for them so please include them in your initial request to expediate the process.
++ As per our section 5 A of our terms of service, we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks where the API is utilized.
+You can find approved official logo marks here.
+Please provide screenshots of your attribution placement.

-<b>Note: the public key is subject to rate limit constraints.
-We do not encourage live production deployments to use the public key.</b>
+If you have any questions please feel free to contact us at api@giphy.com.
+Please submit API corrections via github issues.
+Please see our terms of service for any restrictions on using the service.
+We also recommend using the JSONview plugin for Firefox or Chrome to view the API responses in your browser.
 ## Overview

 The [Giphy API](http://api.giphy.com) provides the following JSON endpoints: